 - In the bowl of a stand mixer, beat the butter and sugar together until creamy.
 Add in the egg and molasses.
 Mix until combined.

 - Add the dry ingredients to the wet ingredients in 3 batches.
 Mix in between each addition.
-Add in the water (1 tablespoon at a time) if dough seems too dry.
+Add in the water (1/2 tablespoon at a time) if dough seems too dry.
+Only add as much as you need to make the dough soft, but not wet.
 Once all the flour is combined, add in the crystallized ginger, breaking apart the pieces of ginger with your fingers.

 - Bake for 13-15 minutes, until the tops begin to crack.
 Remove from oven and transfer to wire rack to cool.